 See the WOW programme overview for more details.
 A range of publications are being produced by the WOW alliance, all aimed at improving understanding of women's economic empowerment and catalysing action to address key barriers for women globally in the world of work.
 The most recent of these documents can be found under the Resources and Links section below.

 The Double Day: Exploring unpaid work and care for female garment workers in Bangladesh – original research from the WOW alliance on how the unpaid care burden affects female garment workers in Bangladesh

-Four good reasons for engaging with DFID’s Work and Opportunities for Women programme – blog by Gerry Boyle, Senior Policy Advisor on women’s economic empowerment
+Four good reasons for engaging with FCDOs (formerly DFID) Work and Opportunities for Women programme – blog by Gerry Boyle, former Senior Policy Advisor on women’s economic empowerment

-Empower a woman and a whole cocoa community will thrive – how the Mondelēz International, Cocoa Life programme is promoting women’s empowerment in their supply chains
+Empower a woman and a whole cocoa community will thrive – how Mondelēz International's Cocoa Life programme is promoting women’s empowerment in their supply chains

 How business can tackle social norms which hold back women’s economic empowerment – Insights blog by Claudia Canepa, coordinator of Oxfam's Knowledge Hub on women's economic empowerment in agriculture

 Empowering women in the economy: The private sector is an essential partner – Cindy Drakeman, lead author of the UN High-Level Panel on Women’s Economic Empowerment report, discusses the power business has to bring about transformative change